 10. Look back through your old digital photos

 Most of us don’t print out all of our photo’s anymore.
-It’s fun to look at our older digital albums together and reminisce over the old photos of holidays and funny occasions that you enjoyed together as a family.
+It’s fun to look at our older digital albums together and reminisce over the old photos of holidays (including when we were lucky to be able to travel overseas) and funny occasions that you enjoyed together as a family.

 11. Have a family Karaoke party

 Search up Dad’s favourite songs on Youtube to sing along to at home.
 Just make sure you put “karaoke” after the songs name when you search and you are bound to find something.

 12. Visit his favourite museum or art gallery

 If your Dad is a museum buff you can visit some of the world’s best museums and art galleries online together from the comfort of your own home.